home

 /

-What is open in Jerusalem during Passover?
+What is open in Jerusalem during the Passover holiday period?

-What is open in Jerusalem during Passover?
+What is open in Jerusalem during the Passover holiday period?

 autor iconBy Website Team , March 25, 2026

-Sites with Designated Protected Spaces
+Sites with Designated Protected Areas

-In these locations, in the event of a siren, the instruction is usually to seek the “best available protection” (lying flat on the ground or entering the nearest building).
+In these locations, in the event of a siren, the general instruction is usually to seek the “best available protection” (lying flat on the ground or entering the nearest building).
 Therefore, they are considered more sensitive:

 • Israel Museum: Closed until further notice.